dxbezerra/dxbezerra/README.md

 - 👋 Hi, I’m diego
-- 👀 I’m interested in GIS and Remote Sensing
+- 👀 I’m interested in Data modelling, GIS and Remote Sensing
-- 🌱 I’m currently learning Web GIS Development
 - 📫 How to reach me: diegoxavier95@gmail.com

 <!---